-My work revolves around how the designed behavior of things (objects and spaces, physical and virtual) can evoke exploration, imagination and meaning for people.
-In particular, I’m interested in designing systems of smart, interactive things with productive affordances that enable:
+I’m especially interested in how the designed behavior of things (objects and spaces, physical and virtual) can evoke exploration, imagination and meaning for people.
+In particular, I’m interested in productive affordances that enable:

 - knowledge creation, dissemination, and exploration

 - fostering of imagination, divergent thinking and creative making